ivan-cukic/latex-beamer-theme-elegance/README.md

-# Beamer theme Elegance
+# Beamer theme Elegance for LuaLaTeX

-Beamer theme based on HSRM with some nice configuration options
+Beamer theme for LuaLaTex based on HSRM with some nice configuration options

 # Theme examples